dpretet/svut/README.md

 svutRun -vpi "-M. -muart" -define "PORT=3333" -t ./my_testbench.sv &
 ```

 Now you know the basics of SVUT.
-The \*_testbench.sv provides prototypes of
+The generated testbench.sv provides prototypes of
 available macros.
 Try them and play around to test SVUT.
 You can find these
 files into the example folder.
 A simple makefile.example is present at the
 root level of this repo to launch the flow.
 It contains two targets, `make